Angell Animal Medical Center-Boston offers financial assistance through MSPCA’s Pet Care Assistance program.

 - to support the medical care of abused or neglected animals connected with our Law Enforcement efforts.
 When our Law Enforcement officers encounter situations from which they must remove animals who are being neglected or abused, the animals frequently require veterinary care, sometimes for extended periods of time.
 Pet Care Assistance provides funding for medical care for these animals.

 - to support the medical care of homeless animals in our adoption centers.
 Over 20,000 animals are brought to our Animal Care and Adoption Centers every year.
 Unfortunately, they do not all come to us in healthy, adoptable condition.
 Pet Care Assistance allows our staff to give necessary medical treatment to hundreds of deserving animals, benefitting both the animals and their future owners.

 If you would like to apply for financial assistance, please contact our Admitting Office at (617) 541-5028, or via email at email@example.com.

 Please note: MSPCA-Angell Pet Care Assistance (PCA) benefits only patients and clients treated at the MSPCA-Angell.
 While many patients and clients have benefited from PCA and we make every effort to maximize our funding of PCA, the fund is limited and clients must meet financial eligibility criteria in order to qualify.

 If you would like to make a gift to support the Pet Care Assistance program, please see our Designated Giving Form.

-For information about temporary assistance for Equine animals, please see our Equine Assistance Program.
+For information about temporary assistance for Equine animals, please see our Emergency Equine Relief Program.